UTokyo-ICEPP/qc-workbook/source/en/spectrum_estimation.md

     return circuit
 ```

-次のセルでスペクトル推定のアルゴリズムを実装しています。この関数は状態レジスタ、読み出しレジスタ、時間発展回路を引数に取り、スペクトル推定の量子回路を返します。
-In the next cell, we implement the spectral estimation algorithm.
-We define the function propagator, which returns the gate that corresponds to a power of U and uses as its arguments the function that implements the Trotter step (the function returned by the function above) and two integers.
-The spectrum_estimation function uses propagator to perform spectral estimation, taking as its arguments the circuit object and the Trotter step function.
+In the next cell, the algorithm of spectral estimation is implemented.
+This function returns a quantum circuit that takes state register, readout register and the time-evolution circuit as arguments and performs phase estimation.

 ```{code-cell} ipython3
 ---